omerbsezer/Fast-Kubernetes/K8s-Service-App.md

 ![image](https://user-images.githubusercontent.com/10358317/149770958-87b0c840-92b3-4f9d-81cc-84e725381bf3.png)

 - LoadBalancer Service is only available wih cloud services (because in the local cluster, it can not possible to get external-ip of the load-balancer service).
-So if you have connection to the one of the cloud service (Azure-AKS, AWS EKS, GCP GKE), please create loadbalance service on it.
+So if you have connection to the one of the cloud service (Azure-AKS, AWS EKS, GCP GKE), please create loadbalance service on it (run: "kubectl apply -f backend_loadbalancer.yaml").

 ```
 apiVersion: v1